This post may contain affiliate links. Read our disclosure policy here.

 Want to make the most of your garden this year and prevent food waste?
-Here are some easy ways to start drying greens that you didn’t even realize that you could eat!
+Here are some easy ways to start drying greens that you didn’t even realize you could eat!

 A Guide to Preserving and Drying Greens From Your Garden